How Hard Is It to Get a Business Loan?

 This is a great way to build business credit so that you qualify for a small business loan later.

 If all else fails, find an investor that is willing to help you with the expectation of something in return.
-Investors lend money to your business at some cost.
-It could be they want a percentage of your business or repayment at a higher interest rate than a bank would charge.
+Investors lend money to your company at some cost.
+It could be they want a percentage of your venture or repayment at a higher interest rate than a bank would charge.

 Here’s some advice when working with investors: